shreyashukla01/HinglishVinglish/README.md

 Preprocessing for ablation study (Translation using Google API) -

 It was essential to use individual sentences for translation with Google API.
-We followed the following approach to get the trabnslated data.
+We followed the following approach to get the translated data.

 **Before split operation** -
 मोहन हँसकर बोला, how are you? dikhe nahi kitne dinon se.